-As a boarding student, you will enjoy a choice of meal plans to fit your busy schedule.
+Boarding student, you will enjoy a choice of meal plans to fit your busy schedule.
 Below are your meal plan options.

-- > 19 Meal Plan with \$25 Dining Dollars
+- 19 Meal Plan with \$25 Dining Dollars

-- > 14 Meal Plans with \$75 Dining Dollars
+- 14 Meal Plans with \$75 Dining Dollars

-- > 10 Meal Plan with \$150 Dining Dollars (for Whites Crossing Apartment residents only)
+- 10 Meal Plan with \$150 Dining Dollars (for Whites Crossing Apartment residents only)